Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: THEORY

-The axis of rotation $\bm{e}$ is usually determined using the angular velocity $\bm{\omega}$, but this is not possible in the present case, since the measurement of one of the gyroscope axis is saturated.
+The axis of rotation $\bm{e}$ is usually determined using the angular velocity $\bm{\omega}$, but this is not possible in the present case, since the measurement of one of the gyroscope axes is saturated.
 Using \autoref{hyp:unchanging-rotation-axis}, the axis of rotation of the previous estimated angular velocity is used instead.
 Lastly, without loss of generality, let us assume that the gyroscope is saturated on the $x$ component.
 Using \autoref{hyp:rotation-axis-imu} and \autoref{hyp:single-axis-saturation}, we can retrieve the saturated measurement $\omega_x$ using

 where $\tilde{a}_x$ is the $x$ component of ${}^{\mathcal{R}}\tilde{\bm{a}}_I$, $\omega_y$ and $\omega_z$ are the unsaturated gyroscope measurements.
-Because of noise in accelerometer measurements, the computed angular speed might be below the saturation point, which we know is not possible.
-To solve this, the maximum between the magnitude of the estimated angular speed and the saturation point is kept.
-The sign ambiguity of the computed angular speed can be resolved by looking at the sign of the saturated gyroscope measurement.
-The last issue that can be encountered is that, again because of noise in accelerometer measurements, the term under the radical in \autoref{eq:final-equation} can be negative.
+Due to the noise in accelerometer measurements, the computed angular speed might be below the saturation point, which is not possible.
+To solve this, we conserve the maximum between the estimated angular speed magnitude and the saturation point.
+The sign ambiguity of the computed angular speed can be resolved by considering the sign of the saturated gyroscope measurement.
+Again, due to the noise in accelerometer measurements, the term under the radical in \autoref{eq:final-equation} can be negative.
 In that case, we simply reject the estimate.
+We are left with \autoref{eq:final-equation} to estimate the angular velocity when a saturation is detected using a threshold on gyroscope measurements.